Car boot sales provide a great chance to offload your unwanted goods and raise some cash. Here, we tell you everything you need to know

-Due to the pandemic, most car boot sales were cancelled in 2020; but with the government starting to lift lockdown restrictions, there's likely to be one happening in your area very soon.
-So, if you've got loads of surplus goods at home that you're desperate to get rid of, now could be a great time to offload them and make a bit of cash in the process.
+If you've got loads of surplus goods at home that you're desperate to get rid of, now could be a great time to offload them and make a bit of cash in the process.

 What is a car boot sale?

-A car boot sale is an informal event where members of the public gather to sell their unwanted stuff and/or buy goods from other sellers.
 A popular pastime in the UK, the car boot sale concept is actually believed to have been brought to these shores by a Catholic priest from Stockport after he attended one while on holiday in Canada.

 Car boot sales generally take place outdoors in fields or car parks (though indoor car boot sales are a thing, too), and they can vary in size from a couple of dozen cars/sellers to several hundred.
 Some of the bigger car boot sales feature professional traders and food stalls alongside the amateur sellers.